GabrielNezovic/streamlit-flask-login/README.md

 pip install -r requirements.txt
 ```

-Windows user can start both servers at the same time with:
+Windows users can start both servers at the same time with:
 ```
 run.bat
 ```